 Wrist Inflammation

-Wrist inflammation is a common condition that can affect everyday activities and work ability.
+Wrist inflammation is a common condition that can affect daily activities and work capacity.
 It often occurs as a result of overuse or repetitive movements, leading to pain, swelling, and reduced mobility.

 Symptoms of wrist inflammation